 Its individuality is reflected in the sturdy stone mansions which span the centuries and the families that created them – a surprising number of whom owed at least part of their prosperity to the mining that made the county a harbinger of the Industrial Revolution.
 The oldest house is Cotehele, begun in 1485, its low granite ranges set around three courtyards overlooking the Tamar Estuary.
-Trerice is the perfect Elizabethan manor house, and the Palladian style is elegantly represented by Pencarrow and Trewithen.
+Trerice is the perfect Elizabethan manor house, and the Palladian style is elegantly represented by Pencarrow.
 A highpoint of Victorian organisational sophistication can be witnessed at Lanhydrock.

 A warming Gulf Stream and the temperate climate has allowed the owners of Cornish great estates to create lush and magnificent gardens, using some of the rarest plants and trees in the British Isles.
 Magnolias, camellias, azaleas and rhododendrons thrive here – spring is said to have arrived when all six of the Champion Magnolia campbellii trees have at least 50 blooms; we visit four of them.